Applying for a Dutch passport outside the Netherlands

 Applying for a passport in the Netherlands

-Alternatively, Dutch nationals living abroad can apply for new travel documents from the municipal offices of the following towns and cities in the Netherlands:
+Alternatively, Dutch citizens living outside the Netherlands can apply for new travel documents from the following grensgemeenten (border municipalities) in the Netherlands:

 - Bergen op Zoom;

 Applying for a passport or ID card at Schiphol Airport

 You can also apply for a passport or ID card at the Haarlemmermeer municipal desk at Schiphol Airport, located in Arrival Hall 2 (by appointment only).
 The desk has extended opening hours.

-Making an appointment online for the desk at Schiphol Airport
+Making an appointment online for the muncipal service desk at Schiphol Airport

 If you want to apply for a passport or identity card at Schiphol Airport, make an appointment on the Haarlemmermeer municipality website.

 When your document is ready, you can make another appointment to pick it up from the desk in person.
-If you are a Dutch national living abroad, you can also have your document delivered to an address in the Netherlands where you are staying during your visit.
+If you are a Dutch citizen living outside the Netherlands, you can also have your document delivered to an address in the Netherlands where you are staying during your visit.
 Documents can only be delivered within the Netherlands (no deliveries are made to the Frisian Islands).

 Validity of passports and identity cards

 Passports and identity cards are valid for 10 years for adults and 5 years for children under 18.

-Do you hold another nationality besides Dutch?
-If so, you could risk losing your Dutch nationality if you do not apply for a new Dutch passport or identity card or a Dutch nationality certificate before the validity period (10 years) expires.
+Do you hold citizenship of another country besides the Netherlands?
+If so, you could risk losing your Dutch citizenshipif you do not apply for a new Dutch passport or identity card or a Dutch citizenship certificate before the validity period (10 years) expires.

 The fee you pay is for processing your application so it is non-refundable, even if you turn out not to be eligible for a Dutch passport.